Finding Your Path as a Chemical Technical Professional

 McCulley earned her master’s degree to stay competitive but opted not to pursue a PhD.
 “There are some companies that the PhD is a requirement for upper management positions,” she says.
 “But there are a lot of companies that look at the skill set that a person has, the communication, networking, teamwork.”

-Whatever your degree level and career stage, CTA is there for you, says McCulley.
+Whatever your degree level and career stage, CTP is there for you, says McCulley.
 The committee keeps chemical technical professionals up-to-date on job and professional development opportunities through LinkedIn and Twitter pages, as well as through webinars.

-And if you’re unsure whether to pursue this career direction in the first place, you could reach out to CTA members or ACS career consultants with questions.
+And if you’re unsure whether to pursue this career direction in the first place, you could reach out to CTP members or ACS career consultants with questions.
 You could also take advantage of the ACS Career Pathways program, says Martino.

 If you already know that you’re ready to get to work as a chemical technical professional, opportunities are out there.
 When asked what advice he has for young chemists interested in chemical technical professional roles, Egan says, “Come apply.
 We have openings.”